TanStack/query/docs/src/pages/reference/hydration/dehydrate.md

 - `cache: QueryCache`
   - **Required**
   - The `cache` that should be dehydrated
+- `options: DehydrateOptions`
+  - Optional
   - `shouldDehydrate: (query: Query) => boolean`
     - This function is called for each query in the cache
     - Return `true` to include this query in dehydration, or `false` otherwise
     - Default version only includes successful queries, do `shouldDehydrate: () => true` to include all queries

 **Returns**